khowling/az-device-shop/README.md

 ### MongoDB

-Install and run mongo using a replicaset.
+Install and run mongo, (minimum version 4.2) using a replicaset.
 A _replica set_ in MongoDB is a group of mongod processes that maintain a syncronised copy of the same data set to provide redundancy and high availability  Replicasets are required to allow the programmer to use the _Change Streams_ feature.

 One member is deemed the _primary node_, receiving all write operations, while the other nodes are deemed secondary nodes.
 The secondaries replicate the primary’s oplog and apply the operations to their data sets such that the secondaries’ data sets reflect the primary’s data set.
 When a primary does not communicate with the other members for 10seconds, an eligible secondary calls for an election to nominate itself as the new primary